vmagnin/ForSudoku/README.md

  3) Save the current grid in a text file.
  4) Check the validity of the current grid.
  5) Display the current grid.
- 6) Create a random full Sudoku grid.
+ 6) Create a random completed Sudoku grid.
  7) Solve the puzzle grid currently stored in memory.
- 8) Create a puzzle grid with a unique solution, starting from the grid in memory.
+ 8) Create a minimal puzzle, starting from the grid in memory.
- 9) Create a puzzle grid with a unique solution with n given digits.
+ 9) Create a minimal puzzle with exactly n given digits.
- 10) Create a puzzle grid, without being 100% sure that the solution is unique.
+ 10) Create a puzzle grid (solution not guaranteed to be unique).
  0) Quit.
 ```

 ### 1) Manual entry of a grid